Epic tales, vicarious thrills on offer at Polish festival

+Hull City kept alive their bid to avoid relegation after coming from behind to beat Middlesbrough 4-2 in the Premier League on Wednesday and pile more pressure on their beleaguered rivals.

-GDYNIA, Poland, March 20 Cycling 3,700 km (2,300 miles) across the frozen Siberian tundra in temperatures as low as minus 50 Celsius (-58 Fahrenheit) is not for everyone.
+GDYNIA, Poland Cycling 3,700 km (2,300 miles) across the frozen Siberian tundra in temperatures as low as minus 50 Celsius (-58 Fahrenheit) is not for everyone.
 If you're intrigued by the idea but put off by the thought of all that pedalling through the cold, then Poland's Kolosy festival could be the next best thing.

 The annual event in the Baltic port of Gdynia provides an opportunity for thousands of spectators to hear hair-raising yarns from sailors, mountaineers and other intrepid explorers.